Rehoming Your Pet

 Did they have kittens or puppies that you didn’t want?

-- There are institutions that offer low cost (or free) spay/neuter surgery.
+There are institutions that offer low cost (or free) spay/neuter surgery.

-All the animals we rehome are spayed or neutered.
 This eliminates the burden for potential adopters so they don’t need to deal with heat cycles, unwanted litters, and diseases that affect intact pets.
 Vet certification may be required for verification.

-Ensuring your pet’s health and happiness is the core of responsible pet ownership.
 Vaccinating your pet will ensure that they are in good health and they don’t spread diseases when taken into their new home.
 Please present their vaccination card for verification.